bluprince13/coding-interview-prep/README.md

 they were happy with my interviews.
 I'm now a full stack web developer in London.
 You can check out my CV at vipinajayakumar.com/cv/.

+I focus on Python in this repo.
+For a Java/Kotlin approach, checkout https://github.com/gravindran2412/coding-interview-prep

 > :warning: I do not intend for you to actually read the code that I've written.
 > It's not ultra efficient or well styled.
 My hope is just that seeing how I
 > prepped for my interviews inspires you to do your own prep.